Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: 3d Topological-Holomorphic Theory

 one can also write a Laurent expansion for the current $J$, since $\bar \partial J = 0$ implies

-In other words, the mode expansions of the current and symmetry parameters, can be understood as arising from their realization as nontrivial Dolbeault cohomology classes.
+In other words, the mode expansions of the current and symmetry parameters, can be understood as arising from their realization as nontrivial Dolbeault cohomology classes. \end{remark}

-Turning back to our theory, our goal is to find mode expansions for the conserved currents $(\tilde L,\tilde H)$, $(L,H)$ and for the symmetry transformation parameters $(\tilde \alpha,\tilde \Gamma)$, $(\alpha,\Gamma)$, in order to explicitly construct an infinite-dimensional symmetry algebra analogous to the Kac–Moody algebra.
+Turning back to our theory, our goal is to identify the infinite-dimensional symmetry algebra associated with the conserved currents $(\tilde L,\tilde H)$, $(L,H)$.
+For this, two ingredients are needed: mode expansions, which produce the infinitely many generators, and the short-distance behaviour of products of local operators, which determines the algebraic structure satisfied by these generators.
 Based on the preceding argument, a natural strategy is to work directly at the level of cohomology.
+In the present setting, this leads to the study of the complex \(\Omega^\bullet(\mathbb C\times\R\setminus\{0\})\) with respect to the splitting defined by \(\partial\) and \(\d'=\bar\partial+\d_\tau\).
+The natural framework for this is precisely the raviolo formalism of \cite{Garner:2023zqn}, to which we turn next.